How to Start a Home-Based Business in the Philippines

 1. Low Startup Costs

-Starting a business from home significantly lowers expenses since there is no need to rent commercial space.
-Entrepreneurs can begin with limited capital focus on essential tools and gradually reinvest profits as income grows and customer demand increases.
+Starting a home-based business reduces expenses because there is no need to rent a commercial space.
+Entrepreneurs can begin with limited capital, focus on essential tools, and grow at a steady pace.
+This setup lowers financial risk and supports gradual expansion.

 2. Flexible Working Hours